 - Prepare New York Form CT-247, the application for exemption from New York corporate franchise tax.

 - Prepare New York Form 119.2, the application for a New York sales tax exemption certificate.

 - Consultation on issues related to the above.

 *Legal fee is an estimate representing what we normally charge clients to prepare a standard 501(c)(3) application when they have formed the underlying nonprofit corporation with us.
 Fees will be higher if we did not handle the incorporation process.
 Additionally, depending on the complexity and volume of anticipated activities by the organization, fees may be higher.
 We are usually able to offer this service for a flat-fee once we’ve had the opportunity to discuss with you your vision for the nonprofit.
-Quote does not include state and federal fees.
+Quote does not include state and federal fees, or the preparation of 1023 schedules.
 As of February 2018, federal fees are between $275 (1023-EZ) and $600 (1023), and New York’s registration fee is $25.